MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-odbc.md

 Cloudera | [Cloudera ODBC Driver for Hive](https://www.cloudera.com/downloads/connectors/hive/odcbc/2-5-12.html) |

-### Step 3: Create a connection
+### Step 3: Connect

-### Step 4: Create an RxOdbcData object

-**RxOdbcData** is a type of data source object in RevoScaleR that wraps additional properties around a database connection.
-You can create an object for almost any relational database.
+This step explains how to specify the connection and the **RxOdbcData** data source object that wraps additional properties around a database connection.
+You can create an object for almost any relational database, including SQL Server.

 An **RxOdbcData** object supports local compute context only, which means that when you create the object, any read or write operations are executed by R Server on the local machine.

-## Read data using rxImport

-## Write data using rxDataStep

 ## Examples